GenomeDK/genomedk-docs/technical.rst

 Storage
 =======

-The total storage space available is 12 PB.

-Data may be located either on our NFS servers or on fast storage, our 11.5 PB BeeGFS distributed file system (fast storage).
+Data may be located either on our NFS servers or on fast storage, our 23 PB BeeGFS distributed file system (fast storage).

-Home folders are located on NFS storage by default.
+Home folders are located on NFS.
 Project folders are located on fast storage.
 Fast storage is reserved for large data files involved in I/O intensive computations.

-NFS can deliver read/write performance of up to 700MB/s, while fast storage can reach an aggregated read/write performance of more than 35GB/s.
+NFS can deliver read/write performance of up to 700MB/s, while fast storage can reach an aggregated read/write performance of more than 45 GB/s.

 Backup
 ======